Shamoosey/WebdevCMS/README.md

 TO DO
-Implement Account page
+* Implement Account page
-Implement new posts and view posts
+* Implement new posts and view posts
-Validation for new posts (front and back)
+* Validation for new posts (front and back)
 Implement search engine
+Finnish admin control pannel